The Huson Family

 “After being there I know how scary a birth defect diagnosis can be, not knowing what is to come.
 It is easier said than done, but staying positive and remembering that God doesn’t give us anything we can’t handle is what got us through this tough time,” she says.

-Now, ten months later, Brooke is a healthy baby who loves being outside strolling around the neighborhood with her parents.
 “She is our miracle baby and I couldn’t imagine life without her.
 She makes every day better, and always puts a smile on our faces,” she says.